openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 cd ~/dev/ofc/ofc-bootstrap
 ```

-Now fetch the latest release from: [https://github.com/openfaas-incubator/ofc-bootstrap/releases](https://github.com/openfaas-incubator/ofc-bootstrap/releases) and save it in `/usr/local/bin/`
+Now fetch the latest release from: [GitHub](https://github.com/openfaas-incubator/ofc-bootstrap/releases) and save it in `/usr/local/bin/`.
+If you're on MacOS download "ofc-bootstrap-darwin" and save it as "ofc-bootstrap".

+Run `chmod +x /usr/local/bin/ofc-bootstrap`

-Create a new init.yaml file with this command:
+Now create a new init.yaml file with this command:

 ```
 cp example.init.yaml init.yaml
 ```

-Look for the `### User-input` section of the file
+Look for the `### User-input` section of the file.
+This is where we'll now be populating our configuration and secrets for later use with the tool.

 ### Plan your DNS records